DNA Test Reveals Adopted Woman's Biological Dad Was a Mass Murderer

-A North Carolina woman who was adopted discovered via DNA test and newly-found relatives that her biological father was a mass murderer and put on the FBI's most-wanted list in 2014.
+A North Carolina woman who was adopted discovered via DNA test and newly found relatives that her biological father was a mass murderer from Montgomery County, Maryland, who was put on the FBI's most-wanted list in 2014.

 Kathy Gillcrist said she always knew she was adopted, and wanted to track down relatives using a 23andMe DNA test in 2017, NBC affiliate WECT reports.